lucasjoliveau/doc/es/developer/reference/backend/actions.md

-Odoo model linked to the action.
+Konvergo ERP model linked to the action.

 `state`